zhued/wikideg/README.md

-# wikicrawl
+# wikideg
-crawler through wikipedia
+degrees of separation on wikipedia